Network Structural Equation Models for Causal Mediation and Spillover Effects: Analysis of the Gamer's Friendship Network

-\item \textbf{$\tau_4(\boldsymbol A_{\mathcal{N}^{\dagger}}\rightarrow Y)$:} The spillover effect of the average number of friends having mature content on the number of views of a user is -0.031 [95\% C.I. (-0.041, -0.022)], with a p-value $<0.05$.
+Our analysis results are summarized as follows.
+Supplementary Figure S2 presents the estimates of the six causal estimands along with 95\% confidence intervals (C.I.s).
+Below are several findings in terms of the influence of maturity on viewer engagement. \begin{itemize} \item \textbf{$\tau_1(A\rightarrow Y)$:} The direct effect of a user's account having matured content on the number of views is -0.051 [95\% C.I (-0.064, -0.039)] with a p-value $<0.05$.
+This implies that streams containing mature content tend to attract fewer views compared to non-mature streams.
+This could be due to a smaller audience base that either prefers or is permitted to view such content. \item \textbf{$\tau_2(A\rightarrow M\rightarrow Y)$:} The mediated effect of a user's account having mature content on the number of views through the user's account lifetime is -0.003 [95\% C.I. (-0.078, 0.002)], with a p-value $>0.05$.
+This finding suggests that this mediation pathway is not statistically significant. \item \textbf{$\tau_3(A\rightarrow \boldsymbol M_{\mathcal{N}^{\dagger}}\rightarrow Y)$:} The mediated effect of a user's account having mature content on the number of views through the neighbors' lifetime is 0.0012 [95\% C.I.
+(0.0008, 0.0016)], with a p-value $<0.05$.
+This suggests that having mature content is correlated with a decrease in his or her friends' account lifetime, which leads to an increase in the number of views for the user.
+This phenomenon might occur because the reduced lifetime of friend's accounts lessens competition for viewers, thereby channeling more traffic to the user's account. \item \textbf{$\tau_4(\boldsymbol A_{\mathcal{N}^{\dagger}}\rightarrow Y)$:} The spillover effect of the average number of friends having mature content on the number of views of a user is -0.031 [95\% C.I. (-0.041, -0.022)], with a p-value $<0.05$.
 This implies that being surrounded by channels that host mature content generally reduces a channel's viewership.
 This decrease in viewership can possibly be attributed to factors similar to the direct effects of mature content, such as limited audience reach. \item \textbf{$\tau_5(\boldsymbol A_{\mathcal{N}^{\dagger}}\rightarrow M \rightarrow Y)$:} The spillover mediated effect of the average number of friends having mature content on the number of views through a user's lifetime is -0.006 [95\% C.I. (-0.008, -0.004)], with a p-value $<0.05$.
 This indicates that having friends with mature content decreases lifetime of the user's own account, which in turn leads to fewer views. \item \textbf{$\tau_6(\boldsymbol A_{\mathcal{N}^{\dagger}}\rightarrow \boldsymbol M_{\mathcal{N}^{\dagger}} \rightarrow Y):$} The spillover mediated effect of the average number of friends having mature content on the number of views through neighbors' lifetimes is 0.005 [95\% C.I. (-0.005, 0.010)], with a p-value$ >0.05$.
 There is no data evidence to assert the mechanistic pathway; that is, changes in friends' content maturity and their account lifetimes do not unveil a reliable impact on a user’s viewership. \end{itemize} In summary, the influence of mature content on Twitch viewership is multifaceted, with direct and neighborhood effects playing significant roles.
 The negative direct and spillover effects highlight challenges in attracting viewers to mature content, while the positive mediated effects through neighbors' account lifetimes offer insights into potential strategies for mitigating these challenges.